jaxxa/ED-LaserDrill/README.md

 2.0.0.1
  * Fix for error relating to old config files
- * Fox for Default Days of work
+ * Fix for Default Days of work

+2.1.0.0
+ * Update to 1.2
+ * Lasers now can be targeting anywhere on the map.